(Profile #1 - 1940s, part 2)

 - KITTY CAR [STR 04 BODY 06, Flash: 03, Jumping: 02, Running: 07, R#02, Creepy Appearance, Notes: Flash is Steady Illumination Only, Jumping likely has Ammo: 01 and can only add to the vertical distance the car would normally be able to jump].

 - Offensive grenade [BODY 01, EV 07 (Area of Effect 1 AP), R#03, Grenade drawback].
-Normally used to stop pursuing vehicles.
+Normally used to stop pursuing vehicles by creating an obstacle.

 Genre rules for ladylike combat

 The Cat Woman is usually under the effect of a Genre Rule forbidding women from engaging in genuine combat.
 The one exception is Blindside Attacks with a heavy object of opportunity.